The evaluation of vertigo consists primarily of a medical history and physical exam.

 - Are there any other hearing symptoms?
 Specifically, report any ringing in the ears or hearing loss.

 - Does the patient have other neurological symptoms such as weakness, visual disturbances, altered level of consciousness, difficulty walking, abnormal eye movements, or difficulty speaking?

-The doctor may perform tests such as a CT scan if a brain injury is suspected to be the cause of vertigo.
+The doctor may perform tests such as a CT scan or magnetic resonance imaging (MRI) if a brain injury is suspected to be the cause of vertigo.

 Blood tests to check blood sugar levels and the use of an electrocardiogram (ECG) to look at heart rhythm may also be helpful.

 Benign paroxysmal positional vertigo (BPPV) is a common cause of vertigo.
 Causes of BPPV include infections, nerve inflammation, ear surgery complications, medi...learn more >>

 Fainting or syncope, is a temporary loss of consciousness.
 Causes of fainting include vasovagal, situational, postural, cardiac, neurologic, and psychogenic.
 Tr...learn more >>